GamingLiamStudios/glOS/source/bootloader/README.md

 # bootloader

-The goal of the bootloader is to:
+The purpose of the bootloader is to:

 1. Load the Program into memory
 2. Place the CPU in 32-bit protected mode